KludgePub/TheMazeRunner/README.md

 #### How to use project

 It's totally on you, I decide to open it because it's fun to play around with that.
 It could be your Kata or you can use it for education session for colleagues or just grab a beer with mates and make a game :)

+To build project just use `go build` there is no dependencies.

 Here example game client: